asasinmode/lolcalc/packages/website/README.md

 - [ ] creating a screenshot?
 - [ ] disclaimer not endorsed by riot
 - [ ] [wiki](https://github.com/asasinmode/colectormode/wiki)
+- [ ] github issue template
+  - champion stats/damage is off (make sure to check no passives, runes, and so on...)
+- [ ] submit feedback on page
 - [ ] build github actions CI/CD
 - [ ] per patch versions = see stats/features from older patches